City Departments & Services

-Newport Beach is a charter city governed by an elected, seven-member City Council.
-The City operates under a council-manager form of government.
+Newport Beach is a charter city governed by an elected, seven-member City Council, which operates under a council-manager form of government.

 The City Council appoints the City Manager whose responsibilities include carrying out the policies and ordinances of the City Council, preparing the annual budget, conducting long-range planning, appointing heads of departments, and overseeing the day-to-day operations of the city.
 The Council also appoints the City Attorney to handle the City's legal affairs and the City Clerk who is responsible for all documentation of Council action, preservation of official records, and serving as the City's election official.
 We invite you to meet the City's management team.

 The City of Newport Beach is a full-service city and provides its residents with nearly all public services including police, fire, water, sewer, libraries, street maintenance, traffic management, parks, recreational programs and marine safety.

 Below is a listing of the City's departments and a general overview of responsibilities.